AnupaDoraiswami/NeurocrinePositOQ/README.md

-# MasterPositRepoOQ
+# NeurocrinePositRepoOQ
-Repo set up with files and folders to run all 5 IDE tests for Posit OQ
+Repo set up with files and folders to run 4 IDE tests for Posit OQ